-He also sits on Audit Committee, Nomination Committee and Remuneration Committee.
+He is the Chairman of Audit Committee and also sits on the Nomination Committee and Remuneration Committee.
 He does not have any family relationship with any director and/or major shareholder of the Company and there is no other business arrangement with the Company in which he has personal interest.

-BOARD OF DIRECTORS' PROFILE (CONT'D)
+BOARD OF DIRECTORS' PROFILE (cont'd)

-RITA TAI LAI LING

-Independent Non-Executive Director
+RITA TAI LAI LING Independent Non-Executive Director

-Rita Tai, Malaysian, aged 50, was appointed as an Independent Non-Executive Director of Kumpulan H & L High-Tech Berhad on 23 June 2009.
+Rita Tai, Malaysian, aged 49, was appointed as an Independent Non-Executive Director of Kumpulan H & L High-Tech Berhad on 23 June 2009.
 She is a Chartered Accountant of the Malaysian Institute of Accountants, a Certified Public Accountant of the Malaysian Institute of Certified Public Accountants and holder of a Dealer's Representative licence issued by the Securities Commission.